 YES scholars are selected based on a variety of indicators, including an evaluation of their personal qualities, such as adaptability, leadership potential, and motivation for an intercultural experience.
 Recruiting organizations attempt to reach a wide audience within each country, embracing all of the ethnic, geographic, and socioeconomic diversity within the target countries.

 Eligibility Criteria for YES Program

 In keeping with the U.S. Government-sponsored initiatives, dedicated to democratic reform, the competition for the Youth Exchange and Study scholarship is merit-based and open at no cost to all applicants who meet the following requirements:

-Be enrolled in 8th, 9th, 10th or 11th grade at the time of application (exceptions will be made for 8th grade students attending schools with winter bound sessions);
+Be enrolled in secondary school in 8th, 9th, 10th or 11th grade at the time of application.

 Meet U.S. J-1 visa eligibility requirements (for instance, U.S. citizens are not eligible for J-1 visa);